 This price forecast was made on August 1, 2013 and it envisioned forward purchases April 15.
 The forecast is still exposed to some uncertainty in pricing, namely the uncertain price changes until April 15.
-But, the hedging strategies all reduce risk relative to full reliance on the spot market, as shown by the difference between their standard deviations and that of an "All-spot" strategy.
+But, the

 The "no additional hedges" scenario in Table 6-5 demonstrates the impact of the current portfolio.
 It only includes the hedges that the utilities already have in place for 2016-2017.
 Ameren has only the long-term renewable PPAs.
 ComEd's portfolio for that year includes 450 MW of RSP contracts.
 Table 6-5 indicates that there is significant benefit, in terms of price certainty, to additional hedging.